godaasinskaite/Patient-Tracking/README.md

  - Run command in Terminal, Command Prompt or PowerShell "git clone https://github.com/godaasinskaite/Patient-Tracking.git"
  - Open project with preferred IDE
- - Choose the appropriate branch: use the dev branch for the H2 database
+ - Choose the appropriate branch: use the dev branch for full functionality
  - Then, run the main method in PatientTrackingApplication.class located at src/main/java/com/app/patient_tracker

  - Use http://localhost:1453/swagger-ui/ to test the API endpoints.